 I am from Saint-Maurice in Valais.
 I studied at EPFL where I obtained a Bachelor in Microengineering (2014) and then a Master in Robotics and Autonomous Systems (2016).

 In the frame of the MuMMER project, I am working on modeling and infering attention in Human-Robot Interactions.
 Exploiting color and depth images as well as audio data, my goal is to estimate the individual attention of a group of people that is interacting with the robot.
 This information will allow it to better understand conversations dynamic and to react properly in social interactions.
+To achieve this, I explored different topics and tasks, like unsupervised gaze estimation calibration and eye movements recognition among others.

 - During my studies, I performed two semester projects: one on the implementation of safety behaviour on quadrotor formation (at DISAL (EPFL)) and a second on the design of legs for a quadruped robot (at BIOROB (EPFL))